- Reference Number: HEY612/2026

 Sports

 Sports like tennis, golf or strenuous gym exercises should be avoided.
 There is a risk your skin tunnelled line could become dislodged due to a lot of upper body movement.
-Swimming is not advised with a tunnel line as you are not be able to keep the exit site or end of line out of water.
+Swimming is not advised with a tunnelled line as you are not be able to keep the exit site or end of line out of water.
 This could increase the risk of infection.
-Your doctor/ nutrition nurse can advise you about other sports which are acceptable.
+Your doctor or nutrition nurse can advise you about other sports which you can do.

 Exit site